qualcomm/resource-tuner/docs/README.md

 The system's operational modes are influenced by the state of the device's display.
 To conserve power, certain system resources are optimized only when the display is active.
 However, for critical components that require consistent performance—such as during background processing or time-sensitive tasks, resource tuning can still be applied even when the display is off, including during low-power states like doze mode.
 This ensures that essential operations maintain responsiveness without compromising overall energy efficiency.

 ## 9. Crash Recovery
-In case of server crash, resource-tuner ensures that all the resource sysfs nodes are restored to a sane state, i.e. they are reset to their original values.
-This is done by maintaining a backup of all the resource's original values, before any modification was made on behalf of the clients by resource tuner.
+In case of server crash, URM ensures that all the resource sysfs nodes are restored to a sane state, i.e. they are reset to their original values.
+This is done by maintaining a backup of all the resource's original values, before any modification was made on behalf of the clients by urm.
 In the event of server crash, reset to their original values in the backup.

 ## 10. Flexible Packaging
-The Users are free to pick and choose the resource-tuner modules they want for their use-case and which fit their constraints.
+The Users are free to pick and choose the URM modules they want for their use-case and which fit their constraints.
 The Framework Module is the core/central module, however if the users choose they can add on top of it other Modules: signals and profiles.

 ## 11. Pre-Allocate Capacity for efficiency
-Resource Tuner provides a MemoryPool component, which allows for pre-allocation of memory for certain commonly used type at the time of server initialization.
+URM provides a MemoryPool component, which allows for pre-allocation of memory for certain commonly used type at the time of server initialization.
 This is done to improve the efficiency of the system, by reducing the number of memory allocations and deallocations that are required during the processing of requests.
 The allocated memory is managed as a series of blocks which can be recycled without any system call overhead.
 This reduces the overhead of memory allocation and deallocation, and improves the performance of the system.

 Further, a ThreadPool component is provided to pre-allocate processing capacity.
 This is done to improve the efficiency of the system, by reducing the number of thread creation and destruction required during the processing of Requests, further ThreadPool allows for the threads to be repeatedly reused for processing different tasks.